jmgtan/stock_dashboard/README.md

 npm start
 ```

 This command would automatically open the browser.

+Alternatively, if you deployed via the Amplify Console, you can open the application using the URL generated from Amplify Console.

 If this is your first time accessing the application, you should create a new account and validate it.
 Once you're logged in you can start adding stock symbols to monitor.
 See the following screenshot:

 ![Manage Stock Symbols](doc-images/manage-stock-symbols.png)